influxdata/docs-v2/content/enterprise_influxdb/v1.8/install-and-deploy/deploying/azure.md

 For deploying InfluxDB Enterprise clusters on Microsoft Azure cloud computing service, InfluxData provides an [InfluxDB Enterprise application](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/influxdata.influxdb-enterprise-cluster) on the [Azure Marketplace](https://azuremarketplace.microsoft.com/) that makes the installation and setup process easy and straightforward.
 Clusters are deployed through an Azure Marketplace subscription and are ready for production.
 Billing occurs through your Azure subscription.

-> **Note:** The Azure Resource Manager (ARM) templates used in the InfluxDB Enterprise offering on Azure Marketplace are [open source](https://github.com/influxdata/azure-resource-manager-influxdb-enterprise).
+> **Note:** Azure Resource Manager (ARM) templates used in the InfluxDB Enterprise offering on Azure Marketplace are [open source](https://github.com/influxdata/azure-resource-manager-influxdb-enterprise) and available for testing purposes.
+Please note, these templates are under active development and **not recommended** for production.
 Issues and feature requests for the Azure Marketplace deployment should be [submitted through the related GitHub repository](https://github.com/influxdata/azure-resource-manager-influxdb-enterprise/issues/new) (requires a GitHub account) or by contacting [InfluxData Support](mailto:support@influxdata.com).

 ## Prerequisites